YunZeng18/Python-Selenium---Web-Scraping--Bots---Testings/README.md

 ## crawler2.py

-This script directly navigates through the google.com and crawl the results.
-Google scramble all the tag names and ID so it was hard initially to get the elements I want until I discover the proper use of xpath in selenium package.
+This script directly navigates through the google.com and crawl the results of restaurants in burnaby.
+You can change the query to by changing the variables businesstype and location.
+Google scramble all the tag names and ID so it was hard initially to get the elements until I discover the proper use of xpath in selenium package.
-I also discover that you can test your xpath in the chrome dev element tag by using ctl + F this helps a lot.
+I also discover that you can test your xpath in the chrome dev element tag by using ctl + F. This saves a lot of time.

 ## FollowBusinessOnInstaGram.py

-I struggle a lot with how to filter down the search result to the store or maybe there isn't one.
+I struggle a lot with how to filter down the search result to the store page because the search engine isn't that good on instagram.
 I discover you can add @ symbol to effectively filter out location and hashtag results.
 However, I realize there isn't a reliable way to determine if the store page is the one you want because instagram doesn't support sophisticated search filters.
 So I default to look at the first one on the result list and it usually returns a good match most of the time.

 ## FollowBusinessOnFaceBook.py